TLL237 - Addicted

 no tags

-Jhon is compulsive saver, he keeps and amount "n" of piggy banks locked in his room.
+Jhon is compulsive saver, he keeps a number "n" of piggy banks locked in his room.

-Your task is to write a program to help Jhon to determine what is the amount in the 2 piggy banks with less money once the sequence is over
+Your task is to write a program to help Jhon to determine what is the amount in the 2 piggy banks with least amount of money once the sequence is over.

-If more than two have the lowest amount of money choose those with lowest indexes.
+If more than two have the least amount of money choose those with lowest indexes.

 Input